 Many countries, including the United States, impose restrictions on exports and other dealings with certain countries, entities, and individuals, including foreign nationals.
 Bechtel complies with all export and import laws and regulations that apply to us wherever we do business.

-These laws are extremely complex and apply to intercompany and intra-company transactions; transactions with suppliers, equipment manufacturers; dealings with alliance, joint venture, or consortium partners; and disclosures of certain transactions to Bechtel employees.
-In addition, the U.S.
+These laws are extremely complex and apply to intercompany and intracompany transactions; transactions with suppliers, equipment manufacturers; dealings with alliance, joint venture, or consortium partners; and disclosures of certain transactions to Bechtel employees.